Quantum Capsule Networks: Numerical experiments

-We first apply QCapsNets to the classification of handwritten digit images in the MNIST dataset \cite{LeCun1998MNIST}, which has been widely considered to be a real-life test bed for various machine learning paradigms.
-In Fig.~\ref{fig:numerical_k}a-b, we plot the scaling of inaccuracy as a function of the number of parameters in QCapsNets for the training and test dataset, respectively.
-As the number of parameters increases, the inaccuracy of all three QCapsNets is reduced to less than $2 \times 10^{-2}$, which considerably surpasses the performance of the baseline.
-Therefore, given the same number of parameters, owing to the capsule architecture and the quantum dynamic routing mechanism, QCapsNets can extract the information more effectively and may possess an enhanced representation power than the conventional parameterized quantum circuits.
+We first apply QCapsNets to the classification of handwritten digit images in the MNIST dataset \cite{LeCun1998MNIST}, {which has been widely considered to be a good ``toy model" for various machine learning paradigms.} In Fig.~\ref{fig:numerical_k}(a)-(b), we plot the scaling of inaccuracy as a function of the number of parameters in QCapsNets for the training and test dataset, respectively. { As the number of parameters increases, the averaged inaccuracy of both QCapsNets is reduced to less than $2 \times 10^{-2}$, which surpasses the performance of the baseline. } Therefore, given the same number of parameters, owing to the capsule architecture and the quantum dynamic routing mechanism, QCapsNets can extract the information more effectively and may possess an enhanced representation power than the conventional parameterized quantum circuits { [see the specific structure of the parameterized quantum circuit in Fig.~\ref{fig:structures}(a)]}.

 In addition to classical data, QCapsNets also apply to quantum input data.
 To this end, we further use the QCapsNet as a quantum classifier for the symmetry-protected topological (SPT) states.
 Specifically, we consider the following cluster-Ising model, whose Hamiltonian reads \cite{Smacchia2011Statistical}: